mortezamashhadi/APEX-Captcha/README.md

 ## How to install
-Before install this item plugin create below objects in your schema:
+Before install this plug-in create below objects in your schema:
 ## Create JAVA SOURCE ##

 ```sql